JoGehring/bit_blink/jgehring.md

 ## GTK

 GTK, short for GIMP-Toolkit, is a cross-platform open-source library for the creation of graphical user interfaces ( GUI).
-As of today it is in version ```4.10.4``` (05.06.2023).
+As of today has version ```4.10.4``` (05.06.2023).
 It is written in the C programming language, but several other programming languages have bindings to the underlying API, e.g. C++ (gtkmm), Python (PyGTK), JavaScript (Gjs) or, used in this project, Rust with Gtk-rs.
 In the following we will talk about Gtk-rs, as the project is written in Rust, but could possibly be adapted to every other language with GTK binding.
-Another very convenient feature of GTK since version 3.0 is the possibility to use CSS syntax and most of its keywords for styling the application, which makes setting e.g. the font size or coloring parts differently easy, especially for someone with experience in web development.
+Another very convenient feature of GTK since version 3.0 is the possibility to use CSS files, its syntax and most of its keywords for styling the application, which makes setting e.g. the font size or setting margins very easy, especially for someone with experience in web development.
 On top of GTK, the design language used in this project is Libadwaita, which is the default theme for the GNOME Shell and Phosh.
 It comes with its own color palette, icons and typography.
 Phosh itself is the default graphical shell for several mobile Linux distributions, e.g. Mobian or postmarketOS, which is used in this project.